 - For International Students: International student loan programs are available that do NOT require a U.S. cosigner.

 - More information available in the financial aid website.

 - Visa Processing

 If you are offered admission to the Global Executive MBA program, you must submit your 6,000 USD tuition deposit to begin the visa application process.
 Upon receipt of your deposit, we will email you a link to a visa web form.
 You must complete the form and submit all required documentation by the visa deadline that corresponds to your deposit date.

 Visa Tips and Guidelines

-- Review the visa checklist, which will be included in your admission packet, to learn what documentation is required for your visa application
+- Review the visa check list, which will be sent to you after we receive your tuition deposit, to learn what documentation is required for your visa application.

 - Once Duke Visa Services receives from Fuqua your completed web form and its supporting documentation, your visa documents (including your I-20) will be issued by Duke Visa Services within 2 calendar weeks.